 The Verdict: Hard to Beat the Value

 All-in-all, the Bass Pro Shops Eclipse Refuge Screen House is a high-quality entry-level+ screen house.
-At $99.99 it delivers a solid experience at an affordable price point.
-Better yet, the portability is why I appreciate the Eclipse Refuge Screen House.
+At around $120~ it delivers a solid experience at an affordable price point.
+Better yet, the portability is why I appreciate the Eclipse Refuge Screen House the most.
 The small packed size means I can find room to take it along on most any camping or day trip.
+In fact, I leave it in the back of pickup most of the summer so it’s always ready.
 If there are mosquitoes and yellow jackets, I can set it up in just a few minutes and we’re protected.
 Highly recommended.

 Get the Gear: